E-diesel: Catalytic conversions

-The final step is also known as Fischer–Tropsch process which was first developed in 1925 by German chemists Franz Fischer and Hans Tropsch.
+The third step is also known as Fischer–Tropsch process which was first developed in 1925 by German chemists Franz Fischer and Hans Tropsch.
 After the blue crude is produced, it can be refined to create e-diesel on site, saving the fuel and other infrastructure costs on crude transportation.
 As of April 2015, Sunfire has a capability to produce a limited amount of fuel at 160 litres a day.
 There is a plan to increase the production to an industrial scale.

 Audi also partners with a company named Climeworks which manufactures Direct Air Capture technology.
 Climeworks technologies can absorb atmospheric carbon dioxide which is chemically captured at the surface of a sorbent until it becomes saturated.
 At that point, the sorbent is introduced with 95 °C heat in a desorption cycle to drive out the high-purity carbon dioxide that can be used during the conversion step of the blue crude generation process.
 The atmospheric carbon dioxide capturing process has 90% of energy demand in the form of low-temperature heat and the rest from electrical energy for pumping and control.
 The combined plant of Climeworks and Sunfire in Dresden became operational in November 2014.
+As of April 2015, an Audi A8 driven by Federal Minister of Education and Research in Germany is using the e-diesel fuel.

 A plant on Herøya in Norway, producing 10 million liters per year, is being considered, as CO_{2} from a fertilizer plant is readily available and electricity is relatively cheap in Norway.

+An E-diesel plant in Texas started in 2024.